googleapis/python-aiplatform/google/cloud/aiplatform/prediction/README.md

     - Responsible for webserver aspects of handling a request, such as deserializing the request body, and serializing the response, setting response headers, etc.
     - Vertex Prediction also provides a default prediction handler `google.cloud.aiplatform.prediction.handler.PredictionHandler` in the SDK.
 3. [Predictor](https://github.com/googleapis/python-aiplatform/blob/custom-prediction-routine/google/cloud/aiplatform/prediction/predictor.py)
-    - Responsible for the ML logic for processing a prediction request.
+    - Responsible for the ML logic for processing a prediction request, such as custom preprocessing and postprocessing.

 Each of these three pieces can be customized based on the requirements of the custom container.